penger/penger.github.io/about.md

 layout: page
 title: "关于：About"
 ---
-# keep it simple and stpid
+# keep it simple and stupid

 #### 1.Personal Info
 Name: PPPPPPenger